-The programme leads to a Master of Science (120 credits) with Image Analysis and Machine Learning as the main field of study.
+The programme leads to the degree of Master of Science (120 credits) with Image Analysis and Machine Learning as the main field of study.

 The first semester offers basic courses in both image analysis and machine learning, with the two fields becoming increasingly entwined as the courses progress.

 The second semester will offer advanced theoretical studies that build upon the courses of the first semester.
 You will also learn about deep convolutional neural networks, a state-of-the-art machine learning technology which has become central in modern image processing and analysis.

 During the third semester, you will gain practical experience by applying your knowledge in an area of your choosing.
 These areas include medical and biomedical image analysis, document analysis and digital humanities, scientific visualisation and social robotics.
 The semester also includes a teamwork project that integrates a range of different skills and abilities.

 An extensive degree project makes up the majority of the fourth and final semester, where you will get a chance to apply your freshly gained knowledge as part of a relevant project in the industrial or healthcare sector or at an academic research unit, addressing real societal needs.

 See the programme outline for courses within the programme.